-The corneal specialists at Ophthalmology Consultants in and around the St. Louis, MO area have the experience and offer the latest technology necessary to treat a wide range of corneal diseases and injuries.
+The corneal specialists at Ophthalmology Consultants in and around the St. Louis area have the experience and offer the latest technology necessary to treat a wide range of corneal diseases and injuries.
 Our cornea team includes fellowship-trained experts in the treatment of complex corneal conditions.

-Schedule your appointment with our St. Louis, MO corneal specialists today.
+Schedule your appointment with our St. Louis area corneal specialists today.

 There are many causes of corneal disease and degeneration.
 If the cornea is damaged, it may become swollen or scarred, and its smoothness and clarity may be lost.
 Scars, swelling, or an irregular shape can cause the cornea to scatter or distort light, resulting in glare or blurred vision.